codebar/tutorials/js/lesson5/tutorial.md

 ---
 This ends our **HTTP Requests, AJAX and APIs** tutorial.
 Is there something you don't understand?
 Try and go through the provided resources with your coach.
 If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.

+## Extras

+Now that you are familiar with HTTP requests, AJAX and APIs, how about you go away and create a webpage that pulls in all instagram pictures with a certain hashtag.

+Or embed a google map onto a webpage with it pointing to a destination of your choice in London.